openPupil/Open-PupilEXT/README.md

 </p>

 ### 1.2 Hardware and software requirements
 Depending on which setup configuration is used, additional hardware components must be purchased.
 Below is a list of components with which our demo system was built.
 In general, the USB3 Basler branded camera should be compatible with PupilEXT, as we use Pylon.
+GigE cameras from Basler are also compatible (suitable for longer cable distances), but we have not yet tested them.
 For offline analysis with externally captured images, none of the listed hardware components is necessary.
 In any case, the [Pylon Camera Software Suite](https://www.baslerweb.com/de/produkte/software/basler-pylon-camera-software-suite/) from Basler must be installed on your system, as the drivers are needed to start PupilEXT, even if no camera(s) is connected.
 Check out our publication if you need additional information on how to build the hardware system.

-**Components: Stereo camera configuration**
+**Components: Stereo camera configuration (identical to setup in Zandi et al., 2021)\***

 - 2 x Basler acA2040-120um (USB3 cameras)
 - 2 x KOWA LM50JC3M2 (2/3" C-Mount lenses)